-Determined Admission Policy - For children entering school September 2018
+Determined Admission Policy Harrold Primary Academy - September 2019

-The following policy is proposed by the Governing Body of Sharnbrook Academy Federation, the admissions authority, to apply for admissions to Harrold Primary Acaemy (the School).
+The following policy is proposed by the Governing Body of Sharnbrook Academy Federation, the admissions authority, to apply for admissions to Harrold Primary Academy (the School).

-If parents wish to request a place for their child at Harrold Primary Academy to commence on September 1 2018, they must complete the appropriate application form.
+If parents wish to request a place for their child at Harrold Primary Academy to commence on September 2019, they must complete the appropriate application form.
 For entry in Reception, this can be done using the Local Authority online application system or by completing the Local Authority application form, available from the school or Local Authority.
 The form is also available for you to download from the Local Authority website.
 Online Admission Form